New York University Law Review

 The New York University Law Review is a bimonthly general law review covering legal scholarship in all areas, including legal theory and policy, environmental law, legal history, and international law.
 The journal was established in 1924 as a collaborative effort between law students and members of the local bar.
 Its first editor-in-chief was Paul D. Kaufman.
-Between 1924 and 1950, it was variously known as the Annual Review of the Law School of New York University, the New York University Law Quarterly Review, and the New York University Law Review, before obtaining its current name in 1950.
+Between 1924 and 1950, it was at various times known as the Annual Review of the Law School of New York University and the New York University Law Quarterly Review before obtaining its current name in 1950.

 Selection

 Each year, the journal selects 52 new members from a class of approximately 450.
 Members are selected using a competitive process, which takes into account an applicant's first-year grades, performance in a writing competition, and potential to contribute to diversity on the journal.

 Abstracting and indexing

 The journal is abstracted and indexed in:

 According to the Journal Citation Reports, the journal has a 2021 impact factor of 2.427.